sf-wdi-26/modules/w04/d02/hmwk-your-own-sinatra-app/readme.md

 2. Create RESTful routes like we did in class.
 Use the lecture notes from today as a guide.

-3. Create views for each route.
+3. Create views for each GET route.

 4. Give it a little style!
 Add bootstrap if you like.